syed-mubarik/EmployeeManagementSystem/README.md

   "AccessTokenExpirationMinutes": 15,
   "RefreshTokenExpirationDays": 7
 }

 For production environments, secrets should be provided through environment variables or a dedicated secret-management service such as Azure Key Vault.

 How to Run
-1. Clone the repository
+1. Clone the Repository
 git clone https://github.com/syed-mubarik/EmployeeManagementSystem.git
-2. Configure the database
+2. Configure the Database

 Update the connection string in: